volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Validation All Spec Endpoints

-Any other end-points not listed will act according to "Fall Through Mode".
+All other API endpoints would proceed according to "Fall Through Mode".

-`fall_through_mode` - (Required) Determine what to do with unprotected endpoints (not in the OpenAPI specification file (a.k.a. swagger) or doesn't have a specific rule in custom rules).
+`fall_through_mode` - (Required) Determine what to do with unprotected endpoints (not part of the API Inventory or doesn't have a specific rule in custom rules).
 See [Fall Through Mode ](#fall-through-mode) below for details.

 `oversized_body_fail_validation` - (Optional) Apply the request/response action (block or report) when the body length is too long to verify (default 64Kb) (bool).

 `oversized_body_skip_validation` - (Optional) Skip body validation when the body length is too long to verify (default 64Kb) (bool).

-`settings` - (Optional) OpenAPI specification validation settings relevant for "All endpoints" enforcement and for "Custom list" enforcement.
+`settings` - (Optional) OpenAPI specification validation settings relevant for "API Inventory" enforcement and for "Custom list" enforcement.
 See [Settings ](#settings) below for details.

-`validation_mode` - (Required) When a validation mismatch occurs on a request to one of the endpoints listed on the OpenAPI specification file (a.k.a. swagger).
+`validation_mode` - (Required) When a validation mismatch occurs on a request to one of the API Inventory endpoints.
 See [Validation Mode ](#validation-mode) below for details.

 ### Validation Custom List